 - have extensive hiking, tramping or bushwalking experience

 - be able to maintain a reasonable pace over steep, rugged and untracked terrain

 - be able to hike or climb 6-8 hours in a day without difficulty

 - be sure-footed, well-coordinated and have good balance

 - have no fear of heights or problems with vertigo

 For an easier option, we recommend the Tekapo Trek.

 Early season (November - December) there can be deep snow to contend with.
 If necessary we will outfit you with snowshoes.
 Late in the season (mid February - April) snow has often completely disappeared.
 However, even in the middle of the summer there can be new snowfall, into autumn (March - April) the chances of this increase.

 The guide will give you a thorough gear check before departure to ensure you are adequately equipped for both the hot and cold of a mountain environment.

 Drive to Mount Cook (about 1 hour), transfer to 4WD vehicle and drive as far as possible up the old Ball Hut Road, parallel to the Tasman Glacier.
 The effects of glacial recession are very evident as we hike beside the lateral moraine.
-From Ball Shelter, climb 850m up the Ball Ridge to Caroline Hut at 1800m/6000ft, perched right opposite the awe-inspiring Caroline Face of Mount Cook.
-The panorama includes Aoraki Mount Cook and Mount Tasman, all the mountains adjoining the Tasman Glacier, and Lake Pukaki (4-6 hours trekking).
+Climb up onto Ball Ridge and along to Caroline Hut at 1800m/6000ft, perched right opposite the awe-inspiring Caroline Face of Aoraki Mount Cook.
+The panorama includes Aoraki Mount Cook and Mount Tasman, all the mountains adjoining the Tasman Glacier, and Lake Pukaki.